 Particle board also called chipboard, is the predecessor to MDF.
 It is a sort of primitive form of MDF.
 We create particle board out of the waste matter from sawmills.
 The addition of insect-proof chemicals, and fireproof and waterproof substances to the product makes it more resilient.
 Wood sawdust and shavings get compressed into the form of a solid board.
 Particle board can be then cut and shaped and used for creating different structures

 Regarding use, Particle board finds a wide variety of uses in making readymade furniture.
 It is also perfect for flooring, especially in combination with parquet flooring.
 It is an excellent filler material, especially where it doesn’t have to be seen, like in false ceilings.
 Since particle board has good insulation and sound-proofing properties, it is a popular material for sound studio walls.

 - Easy to cut

 - Easily damaged by water

 Although oriented stranded board (OSB) has similar uses to plywood, it has a much coarser finish.
 Like particle board and MDF, OSB comes from wood shavings.
 However, with OSB, the layers are more cross-oriented.
 We form the layers by shredding wood and then joining them together with adhesive.
 Under high temperature and compression, the amalgamate then forms a board shape.
 We can then cut these boards into manageable sizes and shapes for various woodworking projects.

-You can use OSB board in flooring for a cost-effective flooring solution or used as a sub-floor under a layer of hardwood flooring or vinyl flooring.
-We also use it for roof sheathing and in furniture.
+You can use OSB board in flooring for a cost-effective flooring solution or as a sub-floor under a layer of hardwood flooring or vinyl flooring.
+We also use it for roof sheathing and furniture.
 Unlike with plywood, you don’t need to paint it or apply any top layer – you can use OSB directly for making furniture, and it provides an elegant finish to the surfaces.

 - Versatile material